emefff/Drag-Of-A-Bullet-In-OpenFOAM/README.md

 ![Fit-of-drag-coefficient-for-the-M855](https://github.com/user-attachments/assets/71c09887-cc43-49e9-a14a-e33cfa78ed7b)

 Clearly, our values are too high, only somehow within range.
-This can have a bunch of reasons, among these a too coarse mesh (only ~1.5M cells) and/or a to small simulation domain and also not fully developed flow.
+This can have a bunch of reasons, among these a too coarse mesh (only ~1.6M cells) and/or a to small simulation domain and also not fully developed flow.
-However, carefully executed, OpenFOAM can also manage this engineering job.
+However, carefully executed, OpenFOAM can also manage this engineering job with more precision.

 emefff@gmx.at